 Comprehensive & Multidisciplinary Care for the Most Fragile Newborns

 At NewYork-Presbyterian Hospital, you and your baby benefit from the expertise of an academic medical center delivered in a family-centered setting.
-As New York's no. 1 hospital, we are one of a handful of regional referral centers for high-risk pregnancies.
+As one of New York's top hospitals, we are one of a handful of regional referral centers for high-risk pregnancies.
 Our compassionate physicians and hospital staff have the experience and resources to provide you and your newborn with exceptional care from delivery until you are ready to go home, giving you the guidance, support, and education you need to begin your new lives together.

 NewYork-Presbyterian Morgan Stanley Children's Hospital and NewYork-Presbyterian Komansky Children's Hospital are both New York State Department of Health-designated Regional Perinatal Centers, a distinction given to facilities committed to delivering the highest level of prenatal and newborn care to healthy and the sickest newborn infants.